elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-mri-technology-contribute-to-the-visualization-of-brain-damage.md

 url: /learn/psychology/questions/how-does-mri-technology-contribute-to-the-visualization-of-brain-damage
 score: -1.0
 related_article1:
-    id: 164665
+    id: 164664
-    title: What are the key factors in assessing behavioral changes post-injury?
+    title: >-
+        How do patient studies contribute to research methodologies in cognitive neuroscience?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-factors-in-assessing-behavioral-changes-postinjury
+    url: /learn/psychology/questions/how-do-patient-studies-contribute-to-research-methodologies-in-cognitive-neuroscience
 related_article2:
-    id: 164669
+    id: 164664
-    title: How do technological advancements in MRI and CT scans enhance diagnostic accuracy?
+    title: >-
+        How do patient studies contribute to research methodologies in cognitive neuroscience?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-technological-advancements-in-mri-and-ct-scans-enhance-diagnostic-accuracy
+    url: /learn/psychology/questions/how-do-patient-studies-contribute-to-research-methodologies-in-cognitive-neuroscience
 related_article3:
-    id: 164667
+    id: 164661
-    title: How does long-term monitoring help in understanding the cognitive impact of concussions?
+    title: >-
+        What are the limitations of self-report methods in memory assessment?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-longterm-monitoring-help-in-understanding-the-cognitive-impact-of-concussions
+    url: /learn/psychology/questions/what-are-the-limitations-of-selfreport-methods-in-memory-assessment
 related_article4:
     id: 164663
+    title: >-
-    title: What is the significance of mapping brain functions in understanding functional specialization?
+        What is the significance of mapping brain functions in understanding functional specialization?
     subject: Psychology
     url: /learn/psychology/questions/what-is-the-significance-of-mapping-brain-functions-in-understanding-functional-specialization
 related_article5:
-    id: 164660
+    id: 164666
-    title: How have ethical considerations influenced research on natural brain lesions?
+    title: >-
+        What are the primary risk factors for concussions in sports, and how are they assessed?
     subject: Psychology
-    url: /learn/psychology/questions/how-have-ethical-considerations-influenced-research-on-natural-brain-lesions
+    url: /learn/psychology/questions/what-are-the-primary-risk-factors-for-concussions-in-sports-and-how-are-they-assessed
 ---

 &nbsp;